Home Case Studies

 Key Takeaway

 Amazon is not a "set it and forget it" extension of DTC.
-It is a distinct operating environment that rewards brands who build the foundation before they spend the first dollar on advertising.
+It is a distinct operating environment that rewards brands who build the foundation before spending their first dollar on ads.

 Sports & Outdoors